Decomputeur/decomputeur.github.io/_tabs/about.md

 Most of the scripts that will be published and discussed here, are written to aleviate my work when trying to do anything that can be done using PowerShell in N-Central.

 For the most scripts, I will try to explain as much as possible and my reasoning how I get to the final version of the script.
+If, for any reason, you have a question about one of the scripts, just post a message using the form below the post to start a healthy discussion for anything related to that script.

+In the future, i hope to also add other related items such as Filters, Rules and Service Templates in a single download, so that you can more easily monitor your servers and related services.